Jefino9488/Fastboot-Flasher/README.md

       - If the user types `yes`, it will continue the flashing process with the available images.
       - If the user types anything other than `yes`, it will return to the main menu.

+## Compatible Devices

+The Fastboot Flasher checks for the compatibility of the connected device before proceeding with the flashing process.
+Add your device name to the `compactable_list.txt` file to make it compatible with the Fastboot Flasher.

 ## Usage

 ### Prerequisites